dbeinhauer/mcs-source/README.md

 ```

 Also note that there is a target cuda device defined in the file `execute_model.py`.
-To change the cuda device one needs to change the following environment variable:
+To change the cuda device one needs to change the following environment variable or
+set appropriate environment variable:

 ```python
 os.environ["CUDA_VISIBLE_DEVICES"] = "{target_device}"
 ```

-In the repository, there is also `requirements.txt` file that specifies all
-requirements to run the model (and evaluation tools) correctly.
-This file might be
-helpful in case there are problems with the installation.

-## Dataset Processor
+## Installation of the Mozaik
+In order to run properly the scripts for dataset preparation located in `dataset_processor/` one
+needs to install Mozaik project from CSNG MFF CUNI.
+For more information please see: [Mozaik](https://github.com/CSNG-MFF/mozaik)

-IMPORTANT NOTE: If one would like to generate additional dataset data it is needed
-to do so using the Mozaik environment
+IMPORTANT NOTE: If one would like to generate additional dataset data it is needed to do so
-(more info: https://github.com/CSNG-MFF/mozaik) and on the Wintermute cluster
-of the Neuroscience Group (CSNG).
+using the Mozaik environment and on the Wintermute cluster of the Neuroscience Group (CSNG).

-# Executing Model
+# Execution of the Model
 To run the model (either for training or evaluation) it should be enough just to
 run the following command in the working environment: